swiftlang/swift/docs/Lexicon.rst

     "Standard library".
 Sometimes this just means the "Swift" module (also known as "swiftCore"); sometimes it means everything in the stdlib/ directory.
 Pronounced "stid-lib" or "ess-tee-dee-lib".

+  thunk
+    In the Swift compiler, a synthesized function whose only purpose is to perform some kind of adjustment in order to call another function.
+For example, Objective-C and Swift have different calling conventions, so the Swift compiler generates a thunk for use in Objective-C that calls through to the real Swift implementation.

   trap
     A deterministic runtime failure.
 Can be used as both as a noun ("Using an